-Upon and after borrowing under the Loan Agreement, we must comply with certain financial covenants as set forth in the Loan Agreement and the Amendment, including a minimum liquidity ratio of at least 1.25 to 1.00, or at our election after receiving at least \$30 million in net cash proceeds from the issuance and sale of equity securities, a minimum market capitalization of at least \$250 million.
-The Loan Agreement also contains customary affirmative and restrictive covenants, including covenants regarding the incurrence of additional indebtedness or liens, investments, transactions with affiliates, delivery of financial statements, payment of taxes, maintenance of insurance, dispositions of property, mergers or acquisitions, among other customary covenants.
-We are also restricted from paying dividends or making other distributions or payments on its capital stock, subject to limited exceptions.
-The Loan Agreement includes customary representations and warranties, events of default and termination provisions.
-In addition to the financial covenants described above, the Amendment makes certain other changes to the Original Debt Agreement related to our entry into the Loan Agreement.
-As of December 31, 2022 no amounts had been drawn on the Term Loans.
+The Debt Agreement contains customary affirmative and restrictive covenants, including covenants regarding the incurrence of additional indebtedness or liens, investments, transactions with affiliates, delivery of financial statements, payment of taxes, maintenance of insurance, dispositions of property, mergers or acquisitions, among other customary covenants.
+We are also restricted from paying dividends or making other distributions or payments on our capital stock, subject to limited exceptions.
+The Debt Agreement also includes customary representations and warranties, events of default and termination provisions.
+The Lenders may not engage in any short sales of, or other hedging transactions in, our common stock while any amounts are outstanding under the Debt Agreement.
+Our obligations under the Debt Agreement are secured by substantially all of our assets, other than intellectual property.

-Under ASU 2020-06, the embedded conversion feature was not required to be bifurcated and recognized separately, as a result the convertible debt including the conversion feature has been recognized as a single unit of debt.
-The debt issuance costs have been recognized against the single unit of debt and will be amortized into interest expense over the term of the loan.
+Under ASU 2020-06 for the Original Debt Agreement, the embedded conversion feature was not required to be bifurcated and recognized separately, as a result the convertible debt including the conversion feature has been recognized as a single unit of debt.

+The debt issuance costs related to Convertible Debt under the Original Debt Agreement have been recognized against the single unit of debt and will be amortized into interest expense over the term of the Convertible Term Loan.